errbufferoverfl/garden.errbufferoverfl.me/content/notes/woodblock.md

 ---
-title: "woodblock"
+title: woodblock
-alias:
-  - "woodblock"
+aliases:
-  - "woodcut"
+  - woodcut
 created: 2023-06-03T00:00:00+10:00
 modified: 2023-06-18T22:37:52+10:00
 tags:
   - medium
   - printing
   - art
 ---
 A technique originally developed in China as a way of printing on textiles and later on paper, the oldest surviving fragments to survive date back to the Han dynasty (before 220).